-Your two school counselors, Mrs. Salomon and Ms. Silvera are here for you.
+Your school counselors, Ms. Kathy Salomon and Ms. Marta Arcia, are here for you.

 As outlined by both the ASCA National Model and Franklin Academy's Mission Statement, the Franklin Academy Guidance Program provides support to the whole child in areas of academic, social/emotional, and career domains.
 We are here for you and our students from school-wide character development to small groups and individual counseling, our doors are always open.
 Parents, teachers, and students may refer a student to us at any time.
 Your child’s mental wellness is a priority to us both.

-Contact Mrs. Salomon – School Counselor (Grades K – 4)
+Contact Ms. Salomon – Kindergarten thru Grade 4 School Counselor

 We provide support services to families experiencing housing needs.
 As your School Counselors, we are the H.E.A.R.T.
 (Homeless Education Assistance Resource Team) Designees for our campus.
 Should you be in need or know of a family who may have a need, do not hesitate to reach out to us as soon as possible

 Haitian/Creole, Portuguese and Spanish Verions are not yet available for distribution, but will be posted as they become available.